 The tool applies MDR 2017/745 and IVDR 2017/746 to determine whether your software qualifies as a medical device.

-Based on classification rules, the associated class is calculated: I, IIa, IIb, III for MDs, or A, B, C, D for IVDs.
+Based on the classification rules, the associated class is calculated: I, IIa, IIb, III for MDs, and A, B, C, D for IVDs.

-Each conclusion is backed by the rules invoked and their application to your case, ready to be filed in the regulatory dossier.
+Each conclusion is supported by the invoked rules and their application to your case, ready to be included in the regulatory file.

 The assessment report is delivered in an exportable format, ready to be filed in the regulatory dossier or shared with stakeholders.